Providence Rowing Camp at Brown University

 Athletic Camps on the Brown Bears Campus

-Athletes are coached at Brown’s Marston Boathouse, where they are provided with top level equipment, facilities, and coaching.
-They will also be provided with short seminars ranging in topics from improving performance on the erg, dealing with the recruiting process to balancing life as a student athlete.
+Athletes are coached at Brown’s Marston Boathouse, home of the Brown Bears Men’s and Women’s rowing teams.
+During the camp, attendees will be utilizing Brown’s state-of-the-art equipment, and will also attend seminars presented by the coaches in topics ranging from improving performance on the erg and managing the recruiting process, to balancing life as a student athlete.

-Aside from excellent coaching, athletes will also have the opportunity to make great friends with the other campers coming from as close as Providence and as far away as England.
-Campers will be supervised at all times and will have downtime activities to encourage them to learn from and about their fellow campers.
+Aside from excellent coaching, athletes will also have the opportunity to make great friends with the other campers, many of whom travel to our camp from other countries.
+Campers will be supervised at all times and will also have fun downtime activities to encourage them to interact with their fellow campers.

 Hunter S. Marston Boathouse